By: iamAldonLopez | December 18, 2018

 Finish!!!
 Yey!
 Now, make sure that your work permit is being processed at the labor office so, you can extend your Non-B Visa before it expires.

 Once done, you can go back to the Tomo 9 corner or shed and wait for the bus going back to Korat.
 Remember to take the Bus number 1307.
 Then, ask the driver again to drop you off at Thaosuranari monument.
-This is very inexpensive option compared to taking “Tuktok” or taxi as it cost more than 500 baht.
-The reason why I chose this alternative way of doing the 90-day reporting because at the end of this month, I need to go back to the Immigration office again to extend my Non-B Visa as I haven’t got a chance to extend it today because my work permit renewal is still on process.
-This way, I would know how to go there next time by taking alternative transport; instead of taking ‘tuktok’.
+This is a very inexpensive option compared to taking “Tuktok” or taxi as it cost more than 500 baht.
+The reason why I chose this alternative way of doing the 90-day reporting because, at the end of this month, I need to go back to the Immigration office again to extend my Non-B Visa as I haven’t got a chance to extend it today because my work permit renewal is still on process.
+This way, I would know how to go there next time by taking alternative transport; instead of taking ‘tuk-tuk’.

 Thai Immigration Office